fo-dicom/fo-dicom/DICOM.Native.Linux/Readme.md

 - Libijg12
 - Libijg16

-All the C++ and headers all adjusted for the g++ compiler and thus it may be possible to compile for macOS (still untested)
+All the C++ and headers are adjusted for the g++ compiler and thus it may be possible to compile for macOS as well (still untested)

 ## Compilation instructions
 - In Ubuntu, open a Terminal window